Atkins, et al. v. Parker, et al.

 The current guidance for treatment of HCV infection, jointly set by the American Association for the Study of Liver Disease and the Infectious Disease Society of America, definitively establishes a 12-week treatment regimen with direct-acting anti-viral drugs as the medically accepted standard of care.
 This treatment results in curing the disease in at least 90 percent of cases.
 In its written protocol on managing chronic HCV, the Tennessee Department of Corrections acknowledges this treatment guidance and the recommendation that all individuals testing positive for HCV receive such treatment.
 However, as of May 2016, only eight of the 3,487 inmates identified as infected were receiving treatment with direct-acting anti-viral drugs.

-[direct-acting anti-viral] treatment from [its HCV] Protocol and other policies in order to justify their routine denial of treatment with these life-saving medications.”
+The lawsuit alleges that the Department of Corrections has “intentionally omitted treatment from Protocol and other policies in order to justify their routine denial of treatment with these life-saving medications.”
 This deliberate indifference, the lawsuit contends, has led to inmates’ acute physical suffering and, if continued, will lead to irreversible physical harm, including eventual death.

 The plaintiffs are seeking to have the court declare that the Tennessee Department of Corrections’ policies and practices with regards to HCV violate the Eighth Amendment and to require the department to develop and implement a new plan for diagnosis and treatment that complies with the community standard of care and expert medical advice.